Find Affordable College Courses

 East Lansing, MI

-With a ranking of #9, Michigan State University did quite well on this year’s best schools for agricultural engineering students.
-Located in the city of East Lansing, Michigan State is a public school with a very large student population.
+Michigan State University came in at #9 in this year’s edition of the Best Agricultural Engineering Schools ranking.
+Located in the small city of East Lansing, Michigan State is a public college with a fairly large student population.

 After completing their degree, AE graduates from Michigan State carry an average student debtload of $27,000.

-Read full report on Agricultural Engineering at Michigan State University
+Full Agricultural Engineering at Michigan State University Report

 On average, AE graduates from NC State take out $27,000 in student loans while working on their degree.